The Memory Thief: Plot

-While visiting his mother in the hospital, he again meets the medical student Mira, whose father (Jerry Adler) is also a camp survivor.
+While visiting his mother in the hospital, he again meets the medical student Mira, whose father is also a camp survivor.
 Lukas asks Mira to go out with him.
 She agrees, but is upset by his obsession with holocaust memories, especially since he is not Jewish.
 She wonders if he is a voyeur.
 He insists the memories are important.
 She asks him about his own childhood, and Lukas replies that he cannot remember one good memory from his own childhood.

 Lukas gets a job working for the Holocaust organization that makes the interview tapes with the survivors.
 At this point, Lukas's behavior becomes obsessive.
 He hoards interview tapes, watching several simultaneously on different television sets.
 He wears a yellow star, plasters his wall with pictures from holocaust camps, and buys lottery tickets based on the interviewees tattooed identification numbers from the camps.
 He writes long letters to the filmmaker Horowitz, who has made a movie about the Holocaust.
 He gives a pink triangle to his transgender co-worker, Dominique.
 Eventually he persuades Mira's father to record an interview.
 The Holocaust foundation fires Lukas for doing an interview before he is trained.
 The burden of recalling the memories is too much for Mira's father, who kills himself.
 Mira blames Lukas for her father's death, and Lukas is devastated.

 Lukas buys his own camera and wanders the streets pushing the camera in people's faces, asking them if they are Jewish, and telling them that they are lucky to be alive.
 He demands that all German cars use a different lane at his tollbooth.
 His erratic behavior gets him fired.
 He comes to believe that he himself is the last Holocaust survivor.
 He shaves his head and gets an identification number tattooed on his arm.
 He picks a fight with a group of neo-Nazi skinheads, and is beaten.
 The woman in the next bed to his mother in the hospital confronts him, accusing him of not being her son at all, and he does not deny it.
 He gives away his shoes to his co-worker, and dons a home made concentration camp prisoner uniform, as he embarks on, what he describes as, a death march.